The Online Kenyan Logo

 Gachagua atoa makataa ya siku saba kushusha bei ya mafuta - April 2026

 Kenya's Deputy President Rigathi Gachagua has issued a seven-day ultimatum to President William Ruto to reduce fuel prices, threatening nationwide protests if the demand is not met.
-Energy Cabinet Secretary Opiyo Wandayi stated that government measures, including a VAT cut and fuel subsidy, prevented pump prices from exceeding Ksh215 per litre, warning that without these interventions, petrol could have sold at Ksh236.
-The government, through the Minister for Energy, is defending its measures to control fuel prices amidst global market volatility caused by the Middle East conflict.
-President William Ruto reportedly finds himself in a difficult situation following strong statements made against Deputy President Gachagua.
-Kenya Kwanza leaders, led by Deputy President Kithure Kindiki, have asserted that the government is managing oil prices while also defending unity within the UDA party and its alliance with ODM.
+Energy Cabinet Secretary Opiyo Wandayi stated that government measures, including a VAT cut and fuel subsidy, prevented pump prices from exceeding Ksh215 per litre, warning that petrol could have sold at Ksh236 without intervention.
+Kenya Kwanza leaders, led by Deputy President Kithure Kindiki, have asserted that the government is managing oil prices amidst global market volatility caused by the Middle East conflict.
+President William Ruto explained that Kenya's higher fuel costs compared to Tanzania and Uganda are due to significant infrastructure investments and Kenya's status as a middle-income economy.

 C